nsrau/azure-docs.it-it/articles/storsimple/storsimple-ova-restore.md

 <properties
-   pageTitle="Ripristinare da un backup dell'array virtuale StorSimple" description="Scoprire di più su come ripristinare un backup di StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Restore from a backup of your StorSimple Virtual Array" description="Learn more about how to restore a backup of your StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"